perstarke-webdev/.github/profile/README.md

 Built with Purpose.
 Backed with Structure.
 Delivered with Heart.

-* +70 Finished website projects across various industries in Europe, Australia & U.S.
+* +100 Website projects across various industries in Europe, Australia & U.S.
 * 5★ In all of our Google reviews since our founding in 2022
 * 100% Satisfaction guarantee - that's how much we care about your success